 While it generally makes sense to raise credit lines periodically to increase your available credit and credit utilization, it can also backfire if you aren’t responsible.

-Though the impact may be minor, a 5-10 point hit could still drop you into a lower credit bracket, costing you on the next loan you take out.
-During this time, other creditors may shy away from offering you new or extended credit because of your recent line increase/request.
+Though the impact may be minor, a 5-10 point hit could still drop you into a lower credit score tier, costing you money on the next loan you take out (or an outright approval).

 Think of it this way.
 If you request a credit line increase, and then a month later decide you want to apply for a new credit card because it offers 0% APR for 15 months, the card issuer may decline your application because of that prior credit limit increase.